 $ sudo systemctl status apache2 #Debian/Ubuntu # systemctl status httpd #RHEL/CentOS/Fedora

-The server-status component is enabled by default using the file /etc/apache2/mods-enabled/status.conf.
+The Apache server-status component is enabled by default in the file /etc/apache2/mods-enabled/status.conf configuration file.

 $ sudo vi /etc/apache2/mods-enabled/status.conf

-To enable server-status component, create a file below.
+To enable the Apache server-status component in RHEL-based distributions, create a file below.

 # vi /etc/httpd/conf.d/server-status.conf

 <Location "/server-status"> SetHandler server-status Require ip your_ip_address_or_network </Location>